 Hackley-Phelps Bonnell Lumber Company

-This company began operations in 1904 with a line running north and east of Phelps reaching into the Smoky Lake area and into Michigan.
+This company began operations in 1904 with a line running north and east of Phelps reaching into the Smokey Lake area and into Michigan.
 In later years the company constructed a line south into the Spectacle Lake area.
 For a period of time it appears that Hackley-Phelps-Bonnell operated the C&NW branch line from Conover to Phelps as part of its logging railroad as well.

 This company was one of the few in the state to operate a Heisler locomotive on its pike.
 In 1929 Hackley-Phelps-Bonnell was succeeded by the C. M. Christenson Company.